kartben/zephyr/doc/develop/getting_started/index.rst

 Next Steps
 **********

+Congratulations!
+You've built and flashed your first Zephyr application.

-Here are some next steps for exploring Zephyr:
+Here are some suggestions for what to do next:

 * Try other :zephyr:code-sample-category:`samples`
 * Learn about :ref:`application` and the :ref:`west <west>` tool